Development and Cooperation

 Strengthening of health systems, communicable and noncommunicable diseases, and sexual and reproductive health

 Fragility, conflicts, violence and human rights violations are the major challenges in fighting poverty

-For development to be possible, governments must act in a reliable and transparent manner; protecting those in need is a key principle of humanitarian aid
+For development to be possible, governments must act in a reliable and transparent manner

 The Millennium Development Goals commit the international community to achieving concrete results

 Despite a challenging environment, Swiss international cooperation produced many good results in 2016

 Determining the varied economic, socio-cultural and political impacts of the programmes and ascertaining positive and negative results

 A film team working on behalf of the SDC visits people the SDC supported a number of years ago.
 What is the legacy of this support?